dianaband/crickets/README.md

-# crickets for RTA performance
+# crickets for cosmo40 performance

 ## platformio